jack-bradshaw/Avatar/README.md

 # JavaCompilerUtilities
 While testing my [Spyglass](https://github.com/MatthewTamlin/Spyglass) library, I was frustrated by how difficult it is to write unit tests for classes which use `javax.tools.Element` objects.
 There's no way to easily instantiate elements directly, and the usual mocking frameworks produce interconnected networks of unmaintainable mess.
 Andrew Phillips has done a great job of articulating the problem in his [blog post](http://blog.xebia.com/testing-annotation-processors/) so I wont go into further detail, other than to say there needs to be an easy way to create elements for unit tests.

-This library solves the problem by providing a utility which directly converts source files to element models.
-This is the simplest way to create elements, because the developer only has to write normal source code and can ignore the complexities of the element API.
+This library solves the problem by providing a utility which directly converts source files to elements.
+This is the simplest way to create elements, because the developer only has to write normal source code and can largely ignore the complexities of the element API.
+The elements created by this library behave exactly as elements would in a real scenario (they are after all, real elements) which avoids the need for complex mocking and stubbing.

 ## Download
 Releases are made available through jCentre.
 Add `compile 'com.matthew-tamlin:java-compiler-utilities:1.0.0'` to your gradle build file to use the latest version.